Cystemzz/paw/README.md

     <img alt="Paw" src="logo/paw.png" height="128" />
 </div>

+Modified version of paw to assist in privacy, all outbound connections have been removed.

 # Paw

 Paw is a cross platform application to manage your passwords and identities securely.